The Best HDR Monitors (2023 Reviews)

 Some units might exhibit some VRR brightness flickering, in which case you can use the VRR Control feature to prevent it (though this can introduce some micro-stutter).

-Motion Blur Reduction is available as well, which uses backlight strobing to improve motion clarity at a cost of picture brightness.
+Motion Blur Reduction is available as well, which uses backlight strobing to improve motion clarity at the cost of picture brightness.

 Other noteworthy features include Black Equalizer, various picture presets, crosshair overlays, a refresh rate tracker, Picture in Picture, Adaptive Picture (integrated sensors) and CoreSync RGB lighting at the back of the monitor.